Dr. Graham J. Reid

 a) Parenting Children with Sleep Problems

-The Parenting at Midnight research program, led by Aimee Coulombe (Ph.D., 2011), is testing a model of the multiple factors contributing to night-waking among young children.
+The Parenting at Midnight research program, which was led by Aimee Coulombe (Ph.D., 2011), tested a model of the multiple factors contributing to night-waking among young children.
 Night-waking is one of the most prevalent behaviourally-based sleep problems in 2-5-year old children.
 Over 30% of preschool aged children wake at least once per night and require parental intervention; 5% wake twice or more per night and 20% of wakings last 15 minutes or longer.
 This disrupted sleep has negative effects on children and parents, which includes fatigue and impairment in affective, cognitive, and behavioural functioning.
-A series of questionnaires are under development that will measure how parents respond to night waking, what they believe are ideal strategies for dealing with night waking and how their cognitions related to their children’s sleep and other sleep-related factors (e.g., parent’s own fatigue) relate to night-waking strategy preference and use.
-Publications include: Coulombe, A., & Reid, G.J. (in press) Parents’ agreement with night-waking strategies: preliminary validation of the night-waking vignettes scale.
-Journal of Pediatric Psychology.
+A series of questionnaires we developed to measure what children do when they wake at night, how parents respond to night waking, what they believe are ideal strategies for dealing with night waking and how their cognitions related to their children’s sleep and other sleep-related factors (e.g., parent’s own fatigue) relate to night-waking strategy preference and use.

 b) Outcomes of sleep problems